gardinermichael/ga-wpe-sage-10-workflow/README.md

 ### Caching

 Signaled by `Cache - ` in front of the step name.
 This process finds the cache directory path for both yarn and composer, and then in the subsequent step, loads it if it exists.
-I do not believe the cache hit commands commented out are necessary, but left them there for posterity.
+I do not believe the cache hit commands commented out are necessary, but I left them there for posterity.

 ### Building